gvwilson/sensibleadventures/maddy-roo/old.md

 as they zipped above the treetops.
 "Please avoid unnecessary contact with terrain while in flight."

-In one panic-inducing minute they were back at the highway, still accelerating.
+In one panicked they were back at the highway, still accelerating.
 "Slow down!
 Slow down!"
 Maddy shouted, but the autopilot ignored her.
-They passed the arches and the sphere, zoomed over something like a rusty metal flower as big across as the village square was wide, and dropped like a stone.
+They passed the arches and the sphere, zoomed over something like a rusty metal flower twice the size of the mayor's house, and dropped like a stone.

 Maddy screamed.
 She was going to die.
-She was going to die and nobody would ever know and---the flying machine revved and came to a stop, hovering just a meter above the ground.
+She was going to die and nobody would ever know and---the flying machine revved and came to a stop, hovering just a few meters above the ground.

+She wasn't going to die,
+at least not yet.
-She let out her breath with a whoosh, then fumbled for a moment to undo the belt buckle so she could slither out of the harness.
+She fumbled to undo the belt buckle and slid out of the harness.
 She was back in the Mire,
-right beside the hole they had escaped through just an hour before.
+just a few steps away from the hole they had escaped from just an hour before.
 She had to get back inside,
 but how?
 She couldn't just jump in---the fall would break her legs, or worse.